 ☐ Supervisors are asked to bring a completed Formative TCA form to the March Supervisor meeting.
 Because the form is completed in discussion with the teacher candidate this will require some preplanning on the part of the Supervisor.
-The form is located at the back of this handbook.
+A Formative TCA form will be sent to you.

-Note: Supervisors will receive a copy of the mentor's Formative TCA form, completed at the Mentor- Teacher Candidate meeting in February When meeting with the teacher candidate to go over the TCA, we recommend first encouraging the teacher candidate to evaluate their process using the language of the TCA.
+Teacher Candidate meeting in February When meeting with the teacher candidate to go over the TCA, we recommend first encouraging the teacher candidate to evaluate their process using the language of the TCA.
 Then, you should share and possibly explain your ratings Know that the purpose of the Formative TCA evaluation is to determine whether a teacher candidate is on track for successful completion of the program.
-At this point in the program, we expect teacher candidates to be at the "DEVELOPING" level for most indicators If you have any questions or concerns completing the Formative TCA form, please contact your Content Coordinator MEETING DATES Mentor/Supervisor Meeting: Late January/early February, by Zoom.
-Mentor/Teacher Candidate Meeting (Formative TCA): February Note: Supervisors do not attend this February meeting Supervisor Meeting: Mid-March
+At this point in the program, we expect teacher candidates to be at the "DEVELOPING" level for most indicators If you have any questions or concerns completing the Formative TCA form, please contact your Content Coordinator MEETING DATES Mentor/Teacher Candidate Meeting (Formative TCA): 2/22/2024, 5:30-7:30pm on Zoom Note: Supervisors do not attend this February meeting Supervisor Meeting: Mid-March